 - How To Write Your First Blog Post

 - 11 Essential Ingredients Of A Great Blog Post

 In addition to Grammar Police, there are also Spelling Police.
 Often, an Internet user will be a member of both factions, and will be equally as excited to call you out on a spelling mistake as a grammar blunder.
 Fortunately, since you can simply edit a blog post and remove the error, it’s not set in stone for the generations that come after us to point out as well.

 But you really want to avoid having a run in with the Spelling Police to begin with, so make sure you use spell check each and every time you blog.
 In fact, use it twice.
 Run it through an external spell check.
 Print your blog post out and read through it, looking for spelling and grammar errors.
 Have someone else read it.
 Getting called out on a stupid spelling mistake is frustrating – especially if your blog post was really killer.

-“You had a spelling mistake on line 4, paragraph 6, but your blog post was so thought provoking I didn’t care,” said no one ever.
+“You had a spelling mistake online 4, paragraph 6, but your blog post was so thought-provoking I didn’t care,” said no one ever.

-Internet users will forget that you’ve published the cure for cancer or the answer to the existence of all life on earth and will instead point out that you misspelled “existance.”
+Internet users will forget that you’ve published the cure for cancer or the answer to the existence of all life on earth and will instead point out that you misspelled “existence.”
 (That was intentional :))

 Save yourself the headache and rid your blog posts of any and all spelling errors before they go live.